Richsoul/My-first-game/README.md

 The goal of *Game's Name* is to control a diver to collect dropped/lost items on the bottom of the lake.
 Depending on the initial cost and state of founded item, player exchanges it to money equivalent at the end of each level; then money could be spend to buy new, more specialized equipement, that will improve his dive experience.
 On his way the diver will meet variaty of obstacles: fishing nets, boats, seaweed.

 #### Gameplay Mechanics
 The game is infinite runner(swimmer), where player controls the diver with press and hold action.
 The control action will make diver swim deeper to the bottom of the lake to collect items.
 Total worth of collected items will be calculated in the end of each round and sums into player's current savings.
 The round will end when the diver runs out of oxygen.
 The erned money could be spend of upgreading oxygen chamber's capasity, that will allow diver to stay under water for longer time perion; or better diving suit, that will improve dive speed.
 On his way the diver will meet number of obsicles that will somehow affect his performance.
-He can be stuck inside fishing net, or seaweed which will pull him even deeper into the lake, forcing player to return to the surface; when hit by front part of the boat, it will capture him and push outside of the screen, which will result diver's death; when hit by boat's engine, he looses sertain amount of oxygen and bouncec off of it.
+He can be stuck inside fishing net, or seaweed which will pull him even deeper into the lake, forcing player to return to the surface; when hit by front part of the boat, it will capture him and push outside of the screen, which will result diver's death; when hit by boat's engine, he looses 10% of max amount of oxygen and bouncec off of it.
 Fishing net roots for 2 seconds, disallowing him to swim up; seaweed roots for the whole time diver spend inside.
 The oxygen level is automatialy re-filled, while the diver remains on or above water's surface.
 Boats' appearence will be alarmed three seconds ahead.
 Boats will be long, and as diver cannot reach the air, he will have to spend the time under water, whating for boat to pass.
 The other alarm warns the player to fill the oxigen, while under 15% mark.
 On the way the diver will collect power ups which will give him sustain to one of the obstacles, or change the controlls.

 #### Level Design
 There will be a long level tamplate, that is repeats infinitefly, however, obstacle are generated independently.
 Diver won't be able to rise above water level or dive deeper than ground level.
 The x position of diver will always remain constant, however world's scrolling speed will decrease, when he is hit or gets stuck, to make a illusion of speed loss.
 The scroll speed will rise by 0.001 every second a hero is alive, this feature will assure the player will never get boared.
 The further you go the longer will obstacles root you, this feature well keep player tense thourgout entire game.(NO)